elightup/auto-listings/readme.txt

 - **CarListings**: CarListings is a free, beautiful and easy to use WordPress auto listing theme for car sellers and dealers.
 Working perfectly with plugin Auto Listings, this theme will help you build a beautiful car listing WordPress site with ease.

 Get all themes for your car listings websites [here](https://wpautolistings.com/themes/).

+### Other products

+If you love this plugin, please try our other great products:

+- [Slim SEO](https://wpslimseo.com): A lightweight and full-featured SEO plugin for WordPress
+- [Slim SEO Schema](https://wpslimseo.com/slim-seo-schema/): The best schema plugin for WordPress
+- [Meta Box](https://metabox.io): The best plugin for adding custom meta boxes and custom fields for WordPress
+- [GretaThemes](https://gretathemes.com): Beautiful and easy to use WordPress themes

 == Installation ==